 What is a reinstatement?

-Reinstatement is the process in which bail that had previously been revoked is reinstated by the court.
-When this happens bail is no longer forfeited although some fees may be required to process the reinstatement.
-Additionally, the warrant that was issued after bail was revoked will be dismissed.
+Reinstatement is the process in which the court reinstates bail that had previously been revoked.
+Bail is no longer forfeited when this happens, although some fees may be required to process the reinstatement.
+Additionally, the warrant issued after bail was revoked will be dismissed.

 How does a surety bond differ from a bail bond?